Spotify: Features

 In May 2017, Spotify introduced Spotify Codes for its mobile apps, a way for users to share specific artists, tracks, playlists or albums with other people.
 Users find the relevant content to share and press a "soundwave-style barcode" on the display.
 A camera icon in the apps' search fields lets other users point their device's camera at the code, which takes them to the same content.

 In January 2019, Spotify introduced Car View for Android, allowing devices running Android to have a compact Now Playing screen when the device is connected to a car's Bluetooth.
-Also in January 2019, Spotify beta-tested its Canvas feature, where artists and/or labels can upload looping 3 to 8-second moving visuals to their tracks, replacing album covers in the "Now Playing" view; users have the option to turn off this feature.
+Also in January 2019, Spotify beta-tested its Canvas feature, where artists or labels can upload looping 3 to 8-second moving visuals to their tracks, replacing album covers in the "Now Playing" view; users have the option to turn off this feature.
 Canvas is only available for Spotify's iOS and Android mobile apps.
 Months later, Spotify tested its own version of stories (the sharing format popularized by social apps) known as "Storyline", and the focus is on allowing artists to share their own insights, inspiration, details about their creative process or other meanings behind the music.

 In March 2021, Spotify announced an upcoming option for higher-resolution sound, Spotify Hi-Fi.

+In September 2025, Lossless audio, which allows Spotify users to listen to songs in very high quality, became available through Spotify premium.